John Hanning Speke: Return to England and debate over the source of the Nile

 On 26 September 1858 the return journey from Kazeh was started with 152 porters; both men had to return as their military leaves were coming to an end, although Jeal contends that they could have extended the trip by asking for an extension, as their clear mission statement of the Royal Geographical Society (RGS) was to find the source of the Nile.
 The expedition had lost a great many people through desertions, disease and hostilities, but in Kazeh, on the return journey, Mabruki had recruited local porters.
 Again Speke and Burton suffered from severe illnesses and had to be carried in a litter (machilla) by the porters some of the way.
 Once Speke and Burton were back on the coast they went by ship to Zanzibar and then travelled to Aden.
-Once in Aden, Burton was not granted a medical certificate to travel and thus Speke left on HMS Furious and arrived in England on 8 May 1859.
+Once in Aden, Burton was not granted a medical certificate to travel and thus Speke left on and arrived in England on 8 May 1859.
 Burton was not far behind and he arrived on 21 May 1859.
-When back at the coast Burton had written a letter to Norton Shaw of the Royal Geographical Society (which had partially sponsored the journey) in which Burton enclosed a map of Lake Victoria made by Speke and wrote "there are grave reasons for believing it (the lake) to be the source of the principal feeder of the White Nile."
+When back at the coast Burton had written a letter to Norton Shaw of the Royal Geographical Society (which had partially sponsored the journey) in which Burton enclosed a map of Lake Victoria made by Speke and wrote "there are grave reasons for believing it (the lake) to be the source of the principal feeder of the White Nile".